Mixteco, Cacaloxtepec in Mexico

 What Are Their Beliefs?

-There is no Evangelical church.
-No believers were found at the time of the investigation.
-A Catholic priest lives in the village and has much influence with the people.
+A Catholic priest lives in the village and has much influence among the people.
 The village has a huge Catholic Church, four separate chapels and two new chapels under construction.
 There are four Catholic priests, all born in this village that work outside of their community.
 One of them is writing a book, in their dialect, about the history of this ethnic group.
+There is no Evangelical presence, so all they know about Jesus Christ comes from the Catholic church.

 What Are Their Needs?